Duet3D/wiki-content/User_manual/Connecting_hardware/Z_probe_connecting.md

 | 9 | BLTouch | OUT (Duet 3) and MOD (Duet 2 Maestro) can be configured to control deployment/retraction.
 MOD on Duet 2 WiFi/Ethernet is not PWM capable, so use heater pin on expansion port instead. |
 | 10 | Z motor stall detection | Not used |

+**Z Probe Mode details**

+##### Mode 0

+Select this mode if you have no Z probe.
+When the firmware tries to execute a command to probe the bed, it will instead show a dialogue in Duet Web Control, and also on Panel Due, asking you to jog the head down until the nozzle just touches the bed and then press the OK button.

+##### Mode 1

+This is a probe with an analog output connected to the Z probe connector.
+The probe output must rise as it gets closer to the bed.
+If the probe output falls as it gets closer, invert the probe output by prefixing the input pin name (C parameter) with ! character, in the M558 command.
+The control signal is driven HIGH.

+##### Mode 2

+This is a probe with an analog output that requires the Duet to provide modulation signal and demodulate the returned signal.
+The probe output rises as it gets closer to the bed.
+If the probe output falls as it gets closer, invert the probe output by prefixing the input pin name (C parameter) with ! character RRF 3.x in the M558 command.
+The Duet drives the control signal with a 250Hz square wave.
+The firmware extracts that part of the analog signal received on the IN pin that is in phase with the modulation.

+##### Mode 3

+As mode 1 except that the control signal is driven LOW.

+##### Mode 5

+A switch or digital output device connected between the STP or IN and GND terminals of the connector.
+The only pullup resistor is the 100K nominal pullup in the microcontroller so the sink current requirement is tiny.
+The input must be active high when triggered.

+Select the input pin with the C parameter in the M558 command.
+Invert the probe output to select active low by prefixing the input pin name (C parameter) with ! character in the M558 command

+##### Mode 8

+Similar to mode 5 except that the input is not filtered, for slightly faster response.
+Supported in firmware 1.20 and later.

+##### Mode 9

+Special mode for BLTouch probe.
+Supported in firmware 1.21 and later.

+##### Mode 10

+Use the Z motor stall detection as the Z probe trigger.
+Supported in firmware 1.21 and later.
+There are limitations to [stall detection](/User_manual/Connecting_hardware/Sensors_stall_detection) and it is not always appropriate for accurate Z probing, however there is a [detailed discussion on the forum](https://forum.duet3d.com/topic/4772/motor-stall-detection-as-z-probe) and some users have had success.

 #### RepRapFirmware 2.x

 The following table gives an overview of the different Z probe modes.